maksuco/laravel-blade-sortable/README.md

 ![drag-drop](https://github.com/asantibanez/laravel-blade-sortable/raw/master/examples/drag-drop.gif)

-### Enable/Disable sorting and/or drop
+### Enable/Disable sorting and/or drop or Cloning

 Use `:allow-sort=true|false` and `:allow-drop=true|false` to `x-laravel-blade-sortable::sortable` components
 to enable/disable sorting and/or drop of elements.

-Use `:clone="true" to enable the cloning of elements and set the id="xx" to get the element identification.

 Both defaults to `true`.

+Use :clone="true" to enable the cloning of elements and set the id="xx" to get the element identification. if cloning is set, then drop and sort are off automatically.

 ```blade
 <x-laravel-blade-sortable::sortable